Rickbi/PathFinding/README.md

 # Path Finding algorithm
-This is a solution using Dijkstra’s shortest path algorithm.
+This is a solution using Dijkstra’s shortest path algorithm, Greedy Best First Search and A* algorithm.

 You can create obstacles on the table and find the shortest path between two points.